-Industrial Design Degree Programs & Graduate School in New Hampshire
+Industrial Design Graduate Programs in New Hampshire

 Industrial design graduate programs prepare students to create products and systems that optimize value, function and appearance for consumers.
 Examples of products that industrial designers may develop include cars, toys or home appliances.
 Through a combination of classroom instruction and experiential learning, students may learn to create design recommendations through models, drawings and descriptions—and work in concert with engineering, marketing, managing and manufacturing groups.

 Potential Industrial Design Graduate Program Curriculum in New Hampshire

 The course of study in industrial design grad schools may vary by school and program focus.
 Therefore it’s important to follow up with individual schools for details.
 That said, students in traditional industrial design graduate programs could expect to take courses in design history, issues, research, theory and methods.
 These classes may touch on product design, furniture design, equipment design and environmental issues.
 Industrial design graduate programs may also expose students to industrial design technologies, like 3D software for product modeling and animation.

 In addition to time spent in the classroom, industrial design graduate students often participate in studio courses.
 Here they might work to refine skills and put new knowledge into practice.
 These courses are often project based and may lead to a final project or design portfolio.